-The unaudited condensed consolidated financial statements reflect all adjustments that, in the opinion of management, consist only of normal recurring adjustments necessary to a fair presentation of the results of operations and cash flows for the interim periods presented and the financial condition of Extreme Networks at September 28, 2003.
-The results of operations for the first quarter of fiscal 2004 are not necessarily indicative of the results that may be expected for fiscal 2004 or any future periods.
+The unaudited condensed consolidated financial statements reflect all adjustments that, in the opinion of management, consist only of normal recurring adjustments necessary to a fair presentation of the results of operations and cash flows for the interim periods presented and the financial condition of Extreme Networks at December 28, 2003.
+The results of operations for the three and six months ended December 28, 2003 are not necessarily indicative of the results that may be expected for fiscal 2004 or any future periods.